-Indicator 2.2.2 Proportion of the calculated long-term sustainable harvest level that is actually harvested Indicator Statement(s) 2.2.2 - Percent of volume harvested compared to allocated harvest level Element(s) 2.2 Forest Ecosystem Productivity 5.1 Timber and Non-Timber Benefits Value(s) and Value 2.2: A productive forest ecosystem.
-Objective(s) Objective 2.2: Conserving forest ecosystem productivity by maintaining ecosystem conditions (habitats) that are capable of supporting naturally occurring species.
-Value 5.1: Acceptable and feasible mix of a healthy forest industry and non-timber benefits.
-Objective 5.1.1: Maintaining a flow of timber benefits.
+Indicator 14 - Percent of volume harvested compared to allocated harvest level Statement(s) Target 100% over 5 year cut control period, as defined by Timber supply forecast harvest flow.
+Basis for Target Legal requirements.
+Variance As per cut control regulations.
 Description and Background For many, sustainability involves limiting actual timber harvest to levels within the long-term capability of the forest to grow wood.
 To track this, managers need data on both harvest levels and long-term production capability to make proportional calculations.
 In many locations, it also requires an understanding of the nature of the transition of forests from harvesting old growth to harvesting second growth.
 In practice, only the actual harvest level can be physically measured.
 The amount of wood that can be produced in perpetuity from a forest is a theoretical calculation that depends not only on the inherent wood-growing capacity of the forest ecosystem but also on the kinds and intensities of management inputs (e.g., silvicultural treatments).
 Because the latter inputs are under human control, a forest can have a wide range of potential long-term sustainable wood harvest levels.
 One strategy to ensure the wood growing capacity of forests is fully recognized is to retain it in a productive state.
-Other core indicators that directly measure this are 2.2.1 (additions and deletions to the forest area by cause) and 2.1.1 (reforestation success).
+Other indicators that directly measure this are 13 (additions and deletions to the forest area by cause) and 11 (reforestation success).
 Timber benefits can be measured by looking at sustainable harvest levels in relation to the allocated supply levels determined by the Chief Forester (BC) or authorized by the Ministry of Sustainable Resource Development (Alberta).
 The harvest level is set only after considering social, economic and biological criteria.
-In BC, more information on this rigorous process to determine allowable annual cut (AAC) levels can be found at the website: http://www.for.gov.bc.ca/hts/pubs/tsr/tsrbkg.htm .
-Support for local communities through business relationships provides employment diversification and increased local revenue.
-Timber supply is usually considered within the context of three relative timeframes - short-term, medium-term and long-term.
-The short-term is typically represented by the first two decades of the harvest forecast and reflects the period in which the scheduled harvest level is defined by immediate concerns of achieving socio-economic objectives and maintaining non-timber values.
+In BC, more information on this rigorous process to determine allowable annual cut (AAC) levels can be found at the website: BC data from most current AAC rationale https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest- resources/timber-supply-review-and-allowable-annual-cut Support for local communities through business relationships provides employment diversification and increased local revenue.
+Timber supply is usually considered within the context of three relative timeframes - short- term, medium-term and long-term.
+The short-term is typically represented by the first two decades of the harvest forecast and reflects the period in which the scheduled harvest level is defined by immediate concerns of achieving socio-economic objectives and maintaining non- timber values.
 The medium-term corresponds to the transition from harvesting mostly old growth to harvesting managed stands.
 The long-term is the period that begins approximately when the harvest reaches the long-term harvest level.
 Guidance in developing harvest flow objectives is taken from the current economic and social objectives of the Crown.
 In the short-term, there is often a desire by government to retain the continued availability of good forest jobs and the long-term stability of communities that rely on forests.
 At the same time, harvest levels in the short-term must not compromise long-term sustainability.
-In general, a reasonable flow pattern provides for a managed and gradual transition from short-term to medium- and long-term harvest levels, and avoids large and abrupt disruptions in timber supply.
+In general, a reasonable flow pattern provides for a managed and gradual transition from short-term to medium- and long-term harvest levels and avoids large and abrupt disruptions in timber supply.
 A reasonable flow has a medium-term level that drops below the long-term level to the minimum extent and only if justified.
 The long-term level should provide an even level of growing stock over the long-term.
-Initial harvest levels are used by government decision makers in determining the allowable annual cut (AAC).
-The harvest level is set using a rigorous process that considers social, economic and biological criteria.
-Strategy Canfor contributes to the sustainable harvest level by managing to the determined harvest level for the management unit or in some cases by adhering to their apportioned harvest volume within the TSA.
-Cut control regulations dictate the short-term harvest flexibility.
-Essentially, Canfor has flexibility on harvest levels from year to year but must balance every five years or less if desired by the licensee.
-Currently, Canfor's replaceable Forest Licenses in the DFA have an AAC apportionment of 1,226,771 m3 and the five year cut control is from 2012 to 2017.
-This volume is harvested on Canfor's DFA.
-Current Status BC data from most current AAC rationale http://www.for.gov.bc.ca/hts/tsas.htm Short and long-term harvest flows that reflect forest conditions, forest practices, and the socio-economic objectives of the Crown.
-Timber Supply Review has detailed timber supply forecasts which then rely on the Chief Forester to provide a determination of harvest levels utilizing forecast information, Crown objectives and input from the public.
-The latest timber supply review for the Prince George TSA (in which this DFA is contained) was determined on January 11 th , 2011.
-The review indicated the new AAC for the Prince George TSA is 12.5 million cubic metres, including the following partitions: a maximum of 3.5 million cubic metres attributable to non-pine species, and non-cedar and non-deciduous leading stands; a maximum of 23,000 cubic metres attributable to cedar-leading stands; and a maximum of 160,000 cubic metres attributable to deciduous-leading stands in the Prince George and Fort St. James Forest Districts.
-In addition to these partitions, it is expected that a maximum of 875,000 cubic metres per year come from spruce-leading stands.
-This AAC will remain in effect until a new AAC is determined, which may take place within 10 years of this determination unless postponed in accordance with Section 8(3.1) of the Forest Act .
-More information on the timber supply review can be found at: http://www.for.gov.bc.ca/hts/tsa/tsa24/ The following graph shows the percentage volume that has been harvested from 2007 to 2011 and the percentage volume that is planned to be harvested in 2012 to 2014 compared to the AAC volume that was harvested.
-Harvest levels have generally been within 50% of the AAC apportionment.